UMM-CSci-3601-S18/iteration-4-megabittron/Documentation/Droplet Setup Instructions.md

 ## Summary
 This document is, essentially, a short guide to setting up a "droplet" on [DigitalOcean](https://www.digitalocean.com) to be used as a tool for deploying simple web applications.

-The majority of the information here will be presented in the form of bulleted lists, because we all know none of us actually read walls of text.

-The SSH key part is somewhat very important.
+The majority of the information here will be presented in the form of bulleted lists,because we all know none of us actually read walls of text.The SSH key part is somewhat very important.
-If you don't get the SSH keypair stuff right, you'll probably have a pile of issues logging in to your droplet.

-Most of this will happen in a terminal window, which is yet another reason to take some time to learn how to use the Unix shell.
+If you don't get the SSH keypair stuff right, you'll probably have a pile of issues logging in to your droplet.Most of this will happen in a terminal window, which is yet another reason to take some time to learn how to use the Unix shell.

 ### Some terminology:
 You're going to see the word "droplet" used a lot here.
 Digital ocean is in the